Please note that Tapas no longer supports Internet Explorer.

 Dec 03, 2021

 Five o’clock was decades away.
-Actually, it was just thirty minutes, but after spending the entire day waiting for the right time to leave for the gym, it might as well have been an eternity.
-My focus had been gone the second I woke up in the morning, so I never had a chance to do anything else but wait.
+Well, there were just thirty minutes left before I could get going, but after spending the entire day waiting for the right time to leave for the gym, it might as well been an eternity.
+My focus was gone the second I woke up in the morning, so I never had a chance to do anything else but wait.
 Wait as the minutes went by as slowly as possible…

 Wait and battle against myself.

-Being left all alone in my silent apartment was slowly eating away at me, my erratic thoughts taking pieces of my sanity, and more than once… no… more than a hundred times, I found myself deciding not to go to the gym at five.
+Being left all alone in my silent apartment was slowly eating away at me.
+My erratic thoughts took pieces of my sanity, and more than once… no… more than a hundred times, I found myself deciding not to go to the gym at five.
 Or ever.
 I even considered moving far away from that place.

 And him.